Daniel-Chem/westpa/doc/python_api/propagators.rst

         segment.endpoint = segment.initpoint + random.choice([-1, 1])
         return segment

-WESTPA provides a built-in :class:`~westpa.OpenMMPropagator` type for running molecular dynamics with the `OpenMM <https://openmm.org>`_ toolkit.
-It is available for import when OpenMM is installed, which can be done either directly:
+WESTPA provides a built-in propagator type, :class:`~westpa.OpenMMPropagator`, for running molecular dynamics with the `OpenMM <https://openmm.org>`_ toolkit.
+To use it, OpenMM must be installed; this can be done either directly:

 .. code-block::